about

 I live with my husband Edwin and our two sons Bruno and Caspar in The Hague, the Netherlands.
 I studied ‘Boekhandel en uitgeverij’ (Bookstore and publishing) in Amsterdam.

 I am always busy with something and find it difficult to sit still!
 I describe myself as creative, enthusiastic and an optimist, but also a perfectionist.
 I'm a team player, but I don’t mind being alone.
 I love to listen to the radio (80s and 90s hits!) and to read magazines about interiors and design.
 You can often find me in a thrift shop.
-I only wear blue!
+I only wear blue (& white)!
 I prefer lunch to dinner and enjoy a good cappuccino with a slice of carrot cake.

 I am a benefactor of Stichting Handboekbinden (Foundation of Handbook Binding) (www.stichtinghandboekbinden.eu) and friend of Museum Meermanno (House of books, www.meermanno.nl) in The Hague.

 I started The Cartonnerie in 2003.
-I always wanted to do something creative, but I spent a long time searching for what kind of creativity, until I went to a box making workshop, also called 'French cartonnage'.
+I always wanted to do something creative, but I spent a long time searching for what kind of creativity, until I went to a box making workshop, also called 'cartonnage'.
 I've been making boxes and cartonnage designs by hand in a traditional way ever since.

 I work with FSC certified greyboard and paper, linen made from natural fibres, water based glue and I try to recycle as much waste and packages as possible.
 I also separate the paper waste.
-I'm convinced it’s important to contribute to the environment in a positive way with my studio and not to overburden it.
-I also buy a lot of products from local suppliers in order to support them and to minimize my footprint.

-Enjoy crafting!
+Enjoy crafting,

-Course box making and French cartonnage
+Courses box making and French cartonnage

 Cartonnage dates back to ancient Egyptian times when they made individually cast and decorated covers for the deceased; sometimes just masks but also whole coffins.